- Internet & the Web»

 Regarding status updates, it's useful to understand that Facebook doesn't show you all of your friends' updates.
 Nor do any of your friends see all of your posts.
 Facebook uses a mathematical formula, or algorithm, to decide which posts to place on a user's News Feed.
 Although Facebook doesn't give us the exact algorithm, it does share some of the factors involved in the calculation.

-True or False Facebook Quiz
+True or False Facebook Quizview quiz statistics

 - How often you interact with individual friends bears weight.
 Facebook displays updates from friends, pages and groups you interact with most often.